Limited Liability Partnerships

 The Authorisation Process

-The first step a relevant business must take is to request an application form from the Registration, Levy and Fees Unit of the LSRA.
+The first step a relevant business must take is to download an application form from our website.

 Registration, Levy and Fees Unit,